 The Spinal Cord and Injury

 Thirty-three ring-shaped bones called vertebrae form the spinal column (spine) and protect the spinal cord from injury.
 If these bones are broken or damaged, paralysis is not necessarily the result once the bones are stabilized.
-Therefore, a person may break his or her back or neck without suffering paralysis.
+For this reason, a person may break his or her back or neck without suffering paralysis.
 It is when the damage reaches the spinal cord that serious, long-term or permanent effects often result.
-The extent and region of the body affected by this damage depends upon the region of the spinal cord that is injured.
+The extent and region of the body affected by this damage depends upon the region of the spinal cord involved.

 The spinal column and spinal cord consist of four regions, with each region controlling a particular part of the body.
 These regions can be categorized even further into 31 pairs of peripheral spinal nerves.
 These nerve pairs extend from the spinal cord through spaces in the vertebrae, connecting the spinal cord with other nerves throughout the peripheral nervous system.
 In general, the higher the spinal cord is injured, the more severe the injury.
 The regions of the spine are numbered in descending order from the brain.